VahalaSly/Final_Project/README.md

 The WAS outputs a report containing all the above-detailed analyses in xlsx format.

-## Packages needed
+## Requirements
+To install all the required packages, navigate to the `src` directory and run:

+`pip install -r requirements.txt`

-To use the WAS, the following must be installed:
+Otherwise, the following packages must be manually installed:

 pandas:
 `pip install pandas`